hyraiq/uk-companies-house-lookup/README.md

 - Validation uses a regular expression to check that a given number is a valid CRN.
 This _does not_ contact the API to ensure that the given CRN is assigned to a business
-- Verification contact the Companies House through their API to retrieve information registered against the CRN.
+- Verification contacts the Companies House through their API to retrieve information registered against the CRN.
 It will tell you if the CRN actually belongs to a business.

 In order to use the API (only necessary for verification), you'll need to [register an account](https://identity.company-information.service.gov.uk/user/register) to receive an API key.